SquadcastHub/squadcasthub.github.io/pages/mydoc/salesforce_cloud.md

 <p>An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.</p>
 {{site.data.alerts.end}}

-### In Salesforce Cloud: Create a Squadcast webhook alert
+### In Salesforce Cloud: Create a Squadcast Webhook

 **(1)** Download the [squadcastClass.apxc](github.com) file